A new way to deliver Learning Support

 All children and young people needing support with their learning should get help.

-We’re working with schools and providers to strengthen inclusion and modernise how learning support (previously called special education) is delivered across the education sector.
+A new way to deliver learning support is being phased in with local offices working with particular schools, providers and communities to strengthen inclusion and modernise how learning support (previously called special education) is delivered across the education sector.

 We want the best outcomes for all children

-We’ve heard from families and from educators that the learning support system can be hard to navigate, with too many hurdles to get to the right support.
-Parents have also told us that they don’t always get support for their child soon enough.
+We’ve heard from families and educators that the learning support system can be hard to navigate, with too many hurdles to get to the right support.
+Parents also told us that they don’t always receive support for their child soon enough.

-Changing the way learning support is provided is about putting learners who need support at the heart of everything we do, so they get the right support, when they need it.
+Changing the way learning support is provided is about putting learners who need support at the heart of everything we do, so they receive the right support, when they need it.

 The new way of delivering learning support reflects feedback from parents, whānau, staff, and disability and education groups.
 It includes: